 Today choose between two great excursions.
 On the Snaefellnes National Park exploration, discover the wonders of Snaefellsnes peninsula in the west of Iceland with its white and black sand beaches, bird cliffs, spectacular mountains, volcanic craters and charming fishing villages.
 The stunning landscapes have captured imaginations world-wide, ever since Jules Verne wrote Journey to the Centre of the Earth.
-Amazing Snaefellsjokull Glacier is where that trip began and even now, it continues to inspire great works of art.
-Most recently featured in The Secret Life of Walter Mitty, you will also travel through Stykkisholmur village.
+Amazing Snaefellsjokull glacier is where that trip began and even now, it continues to inspire great works of art.
+Savour the moment in front of Iceland’s most famous and most photographed mountain, Kirkjufell.
+Made legendary in Game of Thrones, this free-standing mountain is a photo opportunity like no other.
+Enjoy an Icelandic home-cooked evening meal with some locals before returning to Reykjavik.

 OR enjoy the Langjokull Glacier & Ice Cave tour.
 From Reykjavik we drive through the scenic mountains and valleys to West Iceland.
 After almost five years of preparation by top engineers and geo-physicists, you can now explore Langjokull ice tunnel, located high on Europe's second largest glacier.
 This is the world's first and biggest, man-made Ice Cap Glacier tunnel and your adventurous journey starts by travelling from Reykjavik.
 At the glacier, hop on board a monster, 8-wheel, glacier truck to reach the ice cave's entrance.
 Inside, you'll see unimaginable colours of blue and learn how glaciers hide the secrets of history.
 Spend around 50 minutes within the glacier.
 Stop for lunch, then continue through the Borgarfjordur valley.
-See Hraunfossar, a beautiful lava waterfall almost a mile long gushing through a wall of lava.
+See Hraunfossar, a beautiful lava waterfall almost a mile long gushing through a wall of lava and the nearby Barnafoss waterfall.
+Bring your own headphones for the in-bus audio guided tour.
+Headphones are also available to rent on the bus.

 Transfer by coach to Keflavik International Airport and end of arrangements.

 Add extra nights and additional excursions, such as: Reykjavik City tour, Horse Riding, Whale Watching, Blue Lagoon, Snorkelling in Silfra Gorge, Snowmobiling on a Glacier, ATV tour and many more.